This spot has been added by

 1 spot added - 14 photos shared

 Starting from the shore, you will first cross the shallow reef flat that fringes the beach.
-Over forty meters, the bottoms are not spectacular, but you can see many small fish at very shallow depths (↕1-3ft/0.5-1m).
+Over 40 meters wide, the bottoms are not spectacular, but you can see many small fish at very shallow depths (↕1-3 feet/0.5-1 meter).

-You then come to a deeper area, which is the best snorkeling location.
-Here, dozens of “mini reefs” are scattered on the sandy bottom.
-Reef tops are in two feet (50cm) or so of water, each ‘mini-reef’ dropping off to between 6-20 feet (2-7m).
+After the shallow reef, you will come to a deeper area.
+This is the best snorkeling location.
+Here, dozens of small reefs are scattered on the sandy bottom.
+Reef tops are in two feet or so of water and each ‘mini-reef’ drops off to between 6-20 feet/2-6 meters.

-The best-preserved reefs are covered with magnificent corals in pink, yellow or bluish tones.
-Close in, the coral is inevitably affected by the to and fro of people, but a little further out it is in remarkably good health – a testament to the efforts of the hotel to educate people on how to respect the reefs.
+The best-preserved reefs are covered with magnificent corals in pink, yellow and bluish tones.
+Close to shore, the coral is inevitably affected by the movement of people, but a little further out it is in remarkably good health.
+This healthy coral is a testament to the efforts of the hotel to educate people on how to respect the reefs.

-Reefs are like an I-spy book of Red Sea fishes – with a large variety and fairly used to snorkelers.
-The butterflies are in particular very inquisitive.
-Amongst the most common fish species at reef are the sulphur damselfish, the regal angelfish, the bluecheek butterflyfish, the Red Sea bannerfish, and parrotfish of several species.
+Reefs are like an I-spy book of Red Sea fishes.
+There is a large variety of these fish and they are fairly used to snorkelers.
+The butterflies are very inquisitive.
+Amongst the most common fish species at reef are the sulphur damselfish, the regal angelfish, the bluecheek butterflyfish, the Red Sea bannerfish, and several species of parrotfish.

-By exploring the “mini reefs”, you may also have the chance to surprise a moray eel, an octopus, a lionfish, or a ray.
-In total, more than a hundred more or less common reef fish species live in Fort Arabesque.
+When exploring the small reefs, you may also have the chance to surprise a moray eel, an octopus, a lionfish, or a ray.
+In total, more than a hundred reef fish species live in Makadi Bay shore waters.